 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the X-T20 and RX10 IV can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Sony RX10 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.